TolgaTatli/Ramme/_posts/2016-03-21-ramme-theme.md

 ├── 404.html                                    # 404 page
 ├── about                                       # About Page
 ├── assets
-│   ├── css                                     # Stylesheets
+│   ├── css                                     # Compiled stylesheets
+│   ├── fonts                                   # webfonts
 │   ├── img                                     # Folder for images
 │   │   ├── favicon                             # Folder for favicons
 │   └── js                                      # Folder for scripts